clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 *McCann, C.F., Barendse, M., Bottenhorn, K., Byrne, M., Cheng, T.W.C., Guazzelli Williamson, V., Herting, M., Ladouceur, C., MacSweeney, N., Magis-Weinberg, L., McCormick, E., Patterson, M., Shirtcliff, E., Silvers, J.A., Uban, K., Whittle, S., Pfeifer, J.H.
 (In Prep) Longitudinal Assessments of Puberty: Considerations for Developmental Scientists.

-*McCann, C.F., Du, H., Galván, A., & Silvers, J.A.
+*McCann, C.F., Enders, C., Galván, A., & Silvers, J.A.
 (In Prep) “And how do you feel about that?”: Early life adversity, Pubertal Appraisals, and Well-being in Young Adults.

-*McCann, C.F. & *Silvers, J.A.
-(In Prep), Positive Emotionality and Regulation.
-Positive Youth Development: Integrating Research and Practice.

 ## **_POSTERS AND PRESENTATIONS_**:

+**Presentations**

+McCann, C.F., +Clarot, G., Silvers, J.A.
+(2024, April).
+Adolescent and Young Adult Perspectives on Puberty.
+Presented in the “Advancement in pubertal markers and measurement” symposium at the Society for Research on Adolescence, Chicago, IL.

 **Posters**